The Founders

 James has extensive experience in building enterprise software as well as using Stanford.NLP to build AI solutions.
 These experiences have profoundly influenced the decisions we’ve made for our infrastructure.

-Many organisations put a lot on the line when creating their events.
+Many organizations put a lot on the line when creating their events.
 This is why we believe the standard startup advice of “move fast and break things” is WRONG for us.
 From the ground up, we’ve chosen to build stable and secure enterprise-grade infrastructure that can ensure reliable experience and uptime for our partners, no matter the size of events or how many customers load our servers simultaneously.

 Our AI strategy goes far beyond slapping on an LLM to help you with text writing.
 Although this will also be provided, we are mainly building a solution where AI agents can actually do database entries for you.
 This means that the AI assistant can actually build and change schedules in seconds to save time – both during the planning and set-up stage, as well as adapting to the rapid pace of change that can occur during the event – so that you, your staff and all participants always have the latest information at their fingertips, with no effort.